 Ireland and Lions Rugby legend Tony O’Reilly dies aged 88

+The philanthropist was also known for being one of Ireland’s leading business figures and a media magnate.

-Tributes have flowed for Ireland and British and Irish Lions legend Tony O’Reilly, who passed away at the age of 88.
+Tributes have flowed for Ireland and British and Irish Lions legend Tony O’Reilly, who has died at the age of 88.

 Mr O’Reilly, who was also known for being one of Ireland’s leading business figures and a media magnate, died in St Vincent’s Hospital in Dublin on Saturday.